 How much does it cost?

 There are two sets of fees in obtaining Probate.
 There are ‘disbursements’ which will be the same regardless of whether you had a lawyer assisting you or not.
-They are the costs the Court charges for reviewing the Probate application and the cost for advertising the application, and they come to about $350.00.
+They are the costs the Court charges for reviewing the Probate application and the cost for advertising the application.

 While some up front costs may be incurred by the Executor personally, these are all reimbursed from the estate.
 In many cases when working with us, only the disbursements need to be paid upfront, and the remainder is only paid once money is received from the estate.